Scouts (Scouting Ireland)

 Scouts in Scouting Ireland are aged between 11 and a half to 16 years of age.
 Each group has a Court of Honour/Patrol Leader's Council which under the guidance of an adult Scouter designs and implements activities.
 Scouts is the section where activities begin to really challenge the youth member and impart responsibility and self-reliance in accordance with the Scout method and the educational philosophy of Baden-Powell.
 The organisation also currently has Sea Scout and Air Scout programmes.
 The highest award is the Chief Scout Award.

 Crean Awards

 As part of ONE programme, the award scheme in the Scout section mirrors that in other sections, with its specific symbolic framework.
 Polar explorer Tom Crean is the inspiration for the Crean Awards badge scheme.
 There are 4 badges, named after Crean's expeditions (Discovery, Terra Nova, Endurance and Polar), with each needing about a year to complete.

-The first badge Discovey, doubles as a requirement for investiture into the section.
+The first badge Discovery, doubles as a requirement for investiture into the section.

 The Chief Scout Award is also available to obtain for Scouts in their final year in the section.
 Adventure skills and Special Interest badges are a requirement of this award.